Skip to main content ↓

 I think it would be blasé of any CX specialist to say that they don’t take the job home with them sometimes.
 You can try all you want, but if someone curses at you and marginalizes you and makes you feel like you’re “less than,” or useless, or can’t do your job, it’s going to affect your psyche.

-Going for a walk around the block after a bad call tends to help. the last thing I want to do is immediately jump into the next support call and let those negative emotions color the interactions I have with another customer.
+Going for a walk around the block after a bad call tends to help.
+The last thing I want to do is immediately jump into the next support call and let those negative emotions color the interactions I have with another customer.

 More importantly, I know I can rely on everyone in Nutshell’s CX team as a support network.
 We work in an open office space, and it’s great to have teammates who are immediately there to say, “You handled that call like a boss,” the second you get off a frustrating call, or who send you encouraging messages on Slack like, “I’m proud of you for getting through that one.”
-Having that validation that you did the best job you could helps us not take the stress home with us.
+Having that validation that you did the best job you could help us not take the stress home with us.

 None of us come in here on autopilot.
 We do this job because we care about people, and there’s a cost to caring.
 That’s why CX teams really have to prioritize their mental health—it has to be taken as seriously as physical illness.
 [TWEET THIS!]
 At Nutshell, we take mental health days when we feel drained because feeling mentally or emotionally diminished in this role causes a ripple effect on our customers.